leomancini/origami-studio-material-system/README.md

 ## Share Sheet

-An Android bottom sheet with share actions
+An Android bottom sheet with share actions.
 <br>
 Use the Touch button on the component to capture which icon was tapped.